Abdoou213/Abdoou213/README.md

 # Abdouallah Tahdi

 ### Introduction
 Hello!
-I'm Abdouallah, a fourth year Spftware Engineering Student ffrom McGill who is enthusiastic about building innovative and practical solutions.
+I'm Abdouallah, a fourth year Software Engineering Student from McGill who is enthusiastic about building innovative and practical solutions.
 This GitHub profile serves as a platform to showcase my journey and progress in the field.
 Here, you'll find a collection of projects, demonstrating my technical skills, problem-solving abilities, and creativity.
 Feel free to explore the repository and discover the various facets of my software development expertise.

 ### Skills
 As a software engineering student, I have acquired a diverse skill set throughout my learning journey.
 Some of the key skills I possess include:

-**Programming languages:** Java, C, PHP
+**Programming languages:** Java, Python, C, PHP

 **Web development:** HTML, CSS, JavaScript, React.js

 **Mobile app development:** React Native, Android Studio

-**Databases:** PostgreSQL, IBM DB2
+**Databases:** PostgreSQL, IBM DB2, MongoDB

 **Version control and web-based platforms:** Git, Github, Gitlab, Bitbucket